puzzles and paradoxes

 You should use the course assigned reading as your main sources, but are welcome to use other sources as well.
 It might be a good idea for each of you to read and take notes on one of the readings before you meet, so that you get a diversity of ideas.
 You should focus on presenting one purported solution to the paradox (maybe a second related one if applicable).
 And focus on issues with that purported solution.
 Overall try to connect your presentation of the paradox to how we have defined what a paradox is, and our discussion of how a paradox might be solved (i.e. this handout).

 As far as presentation style and visual aides: that is completely up to your digression.
 Anything is fine--powerpoint, handouts, posters, audience interactions, interpretive dance, etc. There is no requirement that you do any such thing--lecture style with writing on the whiteboard is totally acceptable.
-Whatever you and your team think is best to present your paradox in an enlightening way.
+Whatever you think is best to present your paradox in an enlightening way.